Daniel3E/Speech-Enhancement-for-Theatre-Stages-Using-Linear-Microphone-Array/README.md

 ## <font size=5>**Specification**</font>

-- In the theatre it’s sometimes hard to hear what’s being said since the actors want to speak in a natural voice; shouting when acting in a play would be strange.
-Since this is a problem people have been looking into ways to solve this.
-An obvious solution is to use microphones but it will look awkward if the actors go round holding microphones, so we need another way.
-In most cases we don’t want to give full amplification of the voices but just some gentle boost and support to the voice coming from the stage.

-- In this project, we will use a small number of audio microphones.
-Our system uses four microphones that are being connected to hardware using AD converters, then processed by an FPGA and output through a DA converter.
+- This project aims to capture audio using a linear microphone array and process it using a FPGA finally output the processed audio.
+The linear array consists of four microphones that are being connected to hardware using AD converters, then processed by an FPGA and output through a DA converter.

-- We will start by activating only one microphone at a time but then we will move to a solution where the microphones are panned and have different levels of activation to make the transition between the sources more gentle.
-Some type of user interface to adjust settings is preferable.
-It could be in the form of a terminal or a GUI.

-- Optional parts of the project include filtering of the sound to enhance the quality and reduce noise.
-There are several options such as:
-  1. High-pass and low-pass filter - optionally with variable cutoff frequencies.
-  2. Sweepable filter with damping/amplification and variable Q.
-  3. Adaptive filter for elimination of positive audio feedback from speaker to microphone.
+- There is two different implementations of audio combination labeled as a simple and a complex algorithm.

+The simple algorithm uses power estimation to determine the best source microphone.
+The complex algorithm calculates the position of an actor to compensate for attenuation.

 <br>